Queen of Pentacles

 The richest person is not the one with the most money, but the one who knows how to convert money into a stable home and a good life.
 This is true wealth.

-If the upright card represents spring (with lots of births, green shoots and a warming climate, then the reversed card points to cold and barren winter, where all the energy is pulled back into the ground.
+The Upright card represents spring: abundant births, green shoots, and a warming climate.
+The Reversed card points to a cold, barren winter, where all energy pulls back into the ground.

 Persephone